tywalch/electrodb/README.md

 let storeId = "LatteLarrys";
 let stores = await StoreLocations.malls({mallId}).query({buildingId, storeId}).go();
 ```

+# Electro CLI
+> _NOTE: The ElectroCLI is currently in a beta phase and subject to change._

+Electro is a CLI utility toolbox for extending the functionality of **ElectroDB**.
+Current functionality of the CLI allows you to:

+1. Generate TypeScript type definition files for your `Entities` and `Services`.
+2. Execute queries against your  `Entities`, `Services`, `Models` directly from the command line.
+3. Dynamically stand up an HTTP Service to interact with your `Entities`, `Services`, `Models`.

+For usage and installation details you can learn more [here](https://github.com/tywalch/electrocli).

 # Version 1 Migration
 This section is to detail any breaking changes made on the journey to a stable 1.0 product.